MySpeedPuzzling/.github/profile/README.md

-# Hi all to all curious Puzzlers and/or Developers!
+# Hi curious Puzzler and/or Developer!

 You can find here all the progress we are making with our speed-puzzling visionary mission!